 About the Libraries

-Our collection includes over 2 million books, over 70,000 e-journals; nearly 400 databases, and another 2 million titles in microforms.
+Our collection includes over 2 million volumes; another 2 million volumes in microforms; nearly 400 databases.

-The Central Reading Room (Main Reference Desk), Science & Engineering Library (North Reading Room) and Music Library are on the on 1st floor of Melville Library.
+The Central Reading Room and Music Library are on the on 1st floor of Melville Library.
 The entrance to the Main Stacks (Arts & Humanities, Social Sciences collections) is on the 3rd Floor.
 There are several Branch Libraries on campus as well.

 The Health Sciences Library is separate library system located on the East Campus.
 You have access to their collection, both in print and online.